ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 If this command fails then do this open your download folder to where the file is then open another window in Dolphin and click on

-your root folde, at the bottom of the window left hand side then click the 3 lines(hamburger menu) navigate to-
+your root folder and navigate as below,

   USR